 Unique Things to Do in Southern California

 The weather is usually warmer in that part of the State, so these fun things to do in SoCal are more accessible throughout the year.
-Among all the various adventurous things to do in Southern California, here are what we think are the unique activities.
+Among all the various adventurous things to do in Southern California, we think these are unique activities.
 But make sure to check the other cool things you can do while visiting the region.

 - La Jolla Kayaking

 - Camp in the Mojave Desert

 - Check the giant sequoia trees in Sequoia National Park

 - Hike of one of the numerous amazing trails of Sequoia National Park or Kings Canyon National Park